-While walking, we got lost.
-Though we didn’t realize we had gone into some other farm whose owner melted after seeing our innocent faces and showed us the tree which has been on the farm for thirty years.
-The tree with sinuous branches was not less than a celebrity, and I could feel it in the air.
+We got lost and ended up on another farm.
+The owner softened after hearing our pleas and showed us an old tree on his farm.
+The tree with its sinuous branches was not less than a celebrity, and I could feed the tree’s grandeur in the air.

 Leaving the grand tree alone, we went for lunch to a Coorgi home-run restaurant in Madikeri.
 I was a non-vegetarian then, and we devoured our pork and chicken curries with our fingers.

 If you go to this restaurant, do try their leechi custard.
 It could be your rainbow on a dark day.

 After the heavy meal, we had the frothy Coorgi coffee.
 The coffee must have awoken us because drinking it we went to Raja’s seat — a popular place to visit in Coorg.
 But the top of that hill was just an excuse to go further into the jungle that lay beyond the tourist spot.